crypticCaroline/puppyplaymates/README.md

 Below is a list of future features I would like to add into PuppyPlaymates

 * Maps - shows dogs by nearest location on the playmates page
+* WOOFCHAT - Live chat app using websockets, was in the original pans for playmates but outside the scope at this point
 * Pagination on the playmates page
 * Preferences - multi search queries on playmates page
 * Ability to add multiple dogs to one human profile